-Thousands sign petition for Disney to rehire James Gunn for 'Guardians of the Galaxy Vol. 3'
+50,000 sign petition for Disney to rehire James Gunn for 'Guardians of the Galaxy Vol. 3'

 Gunn had been targeted for criticism by figures connected to a far-right fringe movement, who began highlighting a series of offensive shock-jokes Gunn made, some more than a decade old, on Twitter and his blog.

 Fellow director Joe Carnahan (The Grey, Smokin’ Aces) shared the petition on Twitter, where it had collected more than 5,000 signatures as of Saturday afternoon.
+By early evening, it had risen to nearly 16,000.

 Gunn has lately used his social media platform to deliver scathing criticism of Donald Trump, which apparently captured the attention of controversial right-wing activist Mike Cernovich, who encouraged his followers to bombard Disney and Marvel accounts with screenshots of perverse jokes about molestation and other taboo subjects that Gunn had made over the years.